 Oliver "Lock" Holmes has more than 45 years’ experience in all aspects of public contracting.
 He represents clients seeking government contract awards, negotiating contracts with public agencies, and resolving public contract disputes.
 Mr. Holmes has handled dozens of complex government contract cases in mediation, arbitration, court and jury trials.
-He also assists clients seeking agreements with public agencies to develop and operate government facilities under public-private partnerships, as well as multi-year franchise and concession leases.
+He has assisted clients negotiating agreements with public agencies to develop and operate infrastructure projects and other facilities under public-private partnerships, as well as multi-year franchise and concession leases.
 He also advises clients on the impact of the current Coronavirus/COVID-19 pandemic on their rights under government and commercial contracts.

-His clients include developers, contractors, engineers and architects involved in public works projects in the United States and abroad.
-He also represents equipment suppliers and others selling goods and services to an array of government agencies at the local, national and international level.
+His clients include developers, contractors, manufacturers, engineers and architects involved in public works projects in the United States and abroad.
+He also represents equipment suppliers and others selling goods and services to an array of customers at the local, national and international level.
 Many of his clients are involved in large-scale infrastructure projects, including the construction of major transit systems, airport terminals, hospitals, sports stadiums and other public and private facilities, as well as information processing and communications systems.

 Mr. Holmes is a member of the Section on Public Contract Law of the American Bar Association, the Public Law Section of the State Bar of California, the Legal Advisory Committee of the Associated General Contractors of California, the International Bar Association and the London Court of International Arbitration.
 He is a Fellow of the American Bar Foundation and has served on the editorial board of the Public Contract Law Journal.
 Mr. Holmes co-authored the California State Bar's "Handling Breaches of Commercial Code Contracts" and helped prepare jury instructions required for use in California construction cases (CACI No. 4500 et seq, Dec.
 2010).
 He is also the author of a chapter on implied duties and obligations in the 2015 edition of the American Bar Association's Model Jury Instructions: Construction Litigation, and Matthew Bender’s jury instructions for use in Commercial Code cases.